Selling Food: How to Get Started

 How long does it take to process my permit application to sell food at the farmer’s market?

 I would like to prepare and sell fresh foods, such as salads.
-Some items I would purchase at the farmer’s market, other ingredients I would buy elsewhere.
+I would like to purchase my produce at the farmer’s market.
 Can I do that?

 Can I use my home kitchen to prepare food l sell at a holiday bazaar or school fundraiser?

-All kitchens where food is prepared for service to the public must meet code requirements identified in the Washington State Retail Food Code Working Document 246-215 (PDF).
-Most residential kitchens do not meet these requirements.
+All kitchens where food is prepared for service to the public must meet code requirements identified in the Washington State Retail Food Code Working Document 246-215.
+Residential kitchens do not meet these requirements.

 Where can I find a public kitchen in order to prepare food items I want to sell?

-Once you have located a permitted kitchen to prepare the food you want to sell, complete an Annual Commissary Agreement (PDF).
+Once you have located a permitted kitchen to prepare the food you want to sell, complete and submit an Annual Commissary Agreement.
+If you have questions about whether or not a kitchen meets the requirements, contact the health department at 360-397-8428.

 How does Washington’s “Cottage Food Operations Law” affect me in making foods from home that I sell to the public?

-More information about the Cottage Food Operations can be found here.
-(PDF)
+Frequently asked questions concerning Cottage Food Operations can be found here.

 What about packaged dairy products such as cheese and yogurt?
 What do I need to do?